neuropsychology/NeuroKit/studies/complexity_benchmark/README.md

 approach to compare their “performance” becomes necessary to increase the clarity and structure of the field.
 The word *performance* is here to be understood in a relative sense, as any such endeavor faces the “hard problem” of complexity science.
-The indices are sensitive to specific objective properties of a signal that we consider part of over-arching concepts such as “complex” and “chaotic”.
-But it is unclear how these high-level concepts transfer back, in a top-down fashion, into a combination of lower-level features, such as short-term vs. long-term variability, auto-correlation, information, randomness, and so on.
+The fact that indices are sensitive to specific objective properties of a signal that we consider part of over-arching concepts such as “complex” and “chaotic”, though it is unclear how these high-level concepts transfer back, in a top-down fashion, into a combination of lower-level features, such as short-term vs. long-term variability, auto-correlation, information, randomness, and so on.
 As such, it is conceptually complicated to benchmark complexity measures against “objectively” complex vs. non-complex signals.
 In other words, we know that different characteristics can contribute to the “complexity” of a signal, but there is not a one-to-one correspondence between the latter and the former.

-Hence the choice of the current paradigm, in which we generated different types of signals to which we systematically added different types and amount of perturbations.
+This explains the choice of the paradigm used in the present study, in which we generated different types of signals to which we systematically added different types and amount of perturbations.
 However, we did not seek at measuring how complexity indices can discriminate between these features or systems, nor did we attempt at mimicking real-life signals or scenarios.
 The goal was instead to generate enough variability to reliably map the relationships between the indices.

-The plurality of underlying components of empirical complexity (what is measured by complexity indices) seems to be somewhat confirmed by our results, showing that complexity indices are more or less sensitive to various orthogonal latent dimensions.
-One of the limitation of the current study has to do with the limited possibilities of interpretation of these underlying dimensions, and future studies are needed to discuss them.
+The plurality of underlying components of empirical complexity (what is measured by complexity indices) seems to be confirmed by our results, showing that complexity indices vary in their sensitivity to various orthogonal latent dimensions.
+One of the limitation of the current study has to do with the limited possibilities of interpretation of these underlying dimensions, and future studies are needed to investigate and discuss them in greater depth.

-Indices that were highlighted as encapsulating information about different underlying dimensions at a relatively low computational cost include *ShanEn (D)* (the Shannon entropy of consecutive differences which …), *NLDFD*, *SVDEn*, *AttEn*, *PSDFD*, *MFDFA (Mean)*, *FuzzyMSEn*, *MSWPEn*, *MFDFA (Increment)*, *ShanEn (r)*, *Hjorth* and *WPEn*.
+Indices that were highlighted as encapsulating information about different underlying dimensions at a relatively low computational cost include *ShanEn (D)*, *MSWPEn*, *CWPEn*, *FuzzyMSEn*, *AttEn*, *NLDFD*, *Hjorth*, *MFDFA (Width)*, *MFDFA (Max)*, *MFDFA (Mean)*, *SVDEn*, *MFDFA (Increment)*.
 These indices might be complimentary in offering a comprehensive profile of the complexity of a time series.
-Future studies are needed to analyze the nature of the dominant sensitivities of group of indices, so that results can be more easily interpreted and integrated into new studies and novel theories.
+Future studies are needed to analyze the nature of the dominant sensitivities of different groups of indices, so that results can be more easily interpreted and integrated into new studies and novel theories.

 ## References